anddude/decode-game/README.md

 ## Easter Eggs

 💡 Pay attention to the dialogue.
 The Senior Developer has a few surprises in store depending on how you play…

----

-Would you like me to also create a shorter, portfolio-friendly blurb version of this README (like your “Personal Website” one) that you can paste on GitHub or LinkedIn without all the setup detail?`# decode-game